 North Devon beaches face the endless horizon of the Atlantic and range from shingle coves dotted with rock pools to vast stretches of golden sand.
-Right now they are quiet, but I know many people are dreaming of visiting again.
+They are awesome and also brilliant places to visit in Devon with kids.

 Find more days out in the area in my full guide to things to do in North Devon with kids.